Gerald McCormick: Biography

 Gerald McCormick was born on February 22, 1962.
 He is a graduate of the University of Tennessee.
 He served in the Gulf War.
 He works as a real estate broker.

 He serves on the Board of Directors of Blood Assurance.
-He is a member of the Kappa Alpha Order, National Rifle Association, the Veterans of Foreign Wars, the American Legion, and the Harrison Ruritan.
+He is a member of the Kappa Alpha Order, National Rifle Association of America, the Veterans of Foreign Wars, the American Legion, and the Harrison Ruritan.
 He was a board member of the Chattanooga Jaycees, and president of the Pachyderm Club.

 He is a Methodist.
 He is married with two children.